Coursera

-Coursera Inc. (/kərˈsɛrə/) is an American global massive open online course provider.
+Coursera Inc. (/kɔːrˈsɛərə/) is an American for-profit online learning platform, originally known for offering massive open online courses (MOOCs).
 It was founded in 2012 by Stanford University computer science professors Andrew Ng and Daphne Koller.
 Coursera works with universities and other organizations to offer online courses, certifications, and degrees in a variety of subjects.

 On February 2, 2021, Coursera announced its B Corporation certification from B Lab and its transformation into a Public Benefit Corporation.

-As of 2023, more than 300 universities and companies were offering courses through Coursera, and by 2024, the number of courses available had risen to approximately 7,000.
+As of 2025, more than 375 universities and companies were offering courses through Coursera.
+As of 2024, the number of courses available was approximately 7,000.

+In December 2024, Greg Hart, who served 23 years as Technical Advisor to Jeff Bezos at Amazon was hired as Coursera's new CEO and ended the opportunity to audit courses for free, putting all of the previously free university courses under a paywall starting at USD49 per month.

 History

 Coursera was founded in 2012 by Stanford University computer science professors Andrew Ng and Daphne Koller.
 Ng and Koller started offering their Stanford courses online in fall 2011, and soon after left Stanford to launch Coursera.
 Princeton, Stanford, the University of Michigan, and the University of Pennsylvania were the first universities to offer content on the platform.

 In 2014 Coursera received both the Webby Winner (Websites and Mobile Sites Education 2014) and the People's Voice Winner (Websites and Mobile Sites Education) awards.

-In March 2021, Coursera filed for an IPO.
+In March 2021, Coursera filed for an initial public offering.
 The nine-year-old company brought in roughly $293 million in revenue for the fiscal year ended December 31 — a 59% growth rate from 2019, according to the filing.
 Net losses widened by roughly $20 million yearly, reaching $66.8 million in 2020.
 Coursera spent $107 million on marketing in 2020.

+In December 2025, Coursera agreed to acquire Udemy for about $930 million in equity, valuing the combined company at $2.5 billion.